zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 	zbus_chan_pub(&acc_chan, &acc1, K_SECONDS(1));

 .. warning::
-    Do not use this function inside an ISR.
+    Only use this function inside an ISR with a :c:macro:`K_NO_WAIT` timeout.

 .. _reading from a channel: